oppia/oppia-web-developer-docs/Google-Summer-of-Code-2023.md

 **Suggested Milestones:**

 * **Milestone 1:** Create logic for handling the submitted feedback.
-Make sure the submitted feedback is sanitized and translated into English (in case it is in some other language).
+Make sure the submitted feedback is sanitized.
 Add necessary metadata to each piece of feedback to add context, after which it is sent to the feedback team via email.
 * **Milestone 2:** Build the frontend interface to allow users to submit feedback.
 Ensure this feedback modal is accessible from everywhere on the Oppia platform and supports i18n, is RTL and mobile friendly, and, has proper aria tags for accessibility.

 **Proposal notes:**